freeo/dotfiles/config/awesome/docs/moshi-stt-dictation-system.md

 3. Widget turns green (listening) or purple (muted)
 4. Speech is transcribed in real-time
 5. Text appears at cursor position immediately
+6. **Widget repositions automatically when displays change**
+7. **Colors remain correct after screen configuration changes**
-6. Widget disappears when toggled off
+8. Widget disappears when toggled off

-This is a clean, container-based STT solution that leverages the power of the Moshi server in an isolated environment while providing seamless integration with your desktop environment.
+This is a clean, container-based STT solution that leverages the power of the Moshi server in an isolated environment while providing seamless integration with your desktop environment, now with full support for dynamic display configurations.